Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 It is then said that they have studied the problem from the TV show and if the person changed their choice at that stage, like after the revelation of the contents of one of the two remaining doors, then the person would have more chances of getting the car because studying the history of the show they reached that conclusion, like, statistically, that would be the case.

-He listed all possible first choices
+A fellow from Linkedin listed all possible first choices

 and then drew a map of possibilities, what we call tree, to prove that truth.